skiselev/i2s_audio_phat/README.md

 The I2S Audio pHAT includes an ID EEPROM as specified by HAT requirements.
 This ID EEPROM allows Raspbian to automatically detect the I2S Audio pHAT, add it to the device tree, and load approprate overlays and kernel modules.
 Follow the instructions below to program the EEPROM.

-Clone the Raspberry Pi `hats` repostory from GitHub:
+Clone the Raspberry Pi [hats](https://github.com/raspberrypi/hats) repostory from GitHub:

     git clone https://github.com/raspberrypi/hats

-Clone this (I2S Audio pHAT) repository from GitHub:
+Clone the [I2S Audio pHAT](https://github.com/skiselev/i2s_audio_phat) repository from GitHub:

     git clone https://github.com/skiselev/i2s_audio_phat